furansa/tdd-dojo/README.md

 good references such as books, articles and courses, while other code were created by own.

+The languages used doesn't matter since the focus is the TDD, but I'll try to stick
+to: C++, Python, Go and maybe also Rust (since I really want to learn this one).

 ## Soundex

 From Jeff Langr's [*Modern C++ Programming with Test-Driven Development*](https://pragprog.com/titles/lotdd/modern-c-programming-with-test-driven-development).